 Today we will take an out of town trip by charter coach to rural Shiga Prefecture, the sister state of Michigan.

-Our first visit is with a family of indigo dyers who work with the Imperial Family to dye yarns, fabric, and washi paper.
+Expanding our understanding of traditional arts, we'll explore aizome, or indigo dying, which dates back to the 12th century.
+Our hosts are a family of indigo dyers who work with the Imperial Family to dye yarns, fabric, and washi paper.
 We see their traditional dye process and some finished product.
 Continuing further into the countryside, we arrive at the monumental Miho Museum, which was designed by the renowned architect I.M.
 Pei to house a renowned private art collection.
 We hope to see sakura trees in full bloom as we walk to the entrance of the museum.
 Afterwards, in we will visit the studio of a ceramic artist in Shigaraki pottery village, one of Japan’s great pottery towns known for unadorned, wood fired stoneware.

 Evening on your own.